Emulga/maintenance/auto-resize/ReadMe.md

 # End users (you reading this)

-Can install this resize script by copying all of this folder to your network share \recalbox\share
+Can install this resize script by downloading the zip of this and putting it's contents on \recalbox\share

 SSH into recalbox and type the following commands to install: